The terminology by which Wiltshire Forestry works to is listed below.

 Cordwood: the larger diameter wood in left in manageable pieces or long lengths.

-Woodchippings: small woodchip suitable for weed suppression, water retention and paths, but generally not for play areas.
-May contain a small amount of ‘stringy’ bits.
+Wood chippings - small woodchip suitable for weed suppression, water retention, and paths, but generally not for play areas.
+This may contain a small amount of ‘stringy’ bits.

-All arboricultural work is carried out BS:3998 the British standard for tree work.
+All arboricultural work is carried out compliantly with the BS: 3998 the British standard for tree work.